Intercultural Open University Foundation: History

-IOUF Founder and President Jan Hakemulder died in August, 2008.
-After his death, the IOUF Board of Governors appointed Sandra Hurlong as the interim President of the Foundation.
+IOUF founder and president Jan Hakemulder died in August, 2008.
+After his death, IOUF's board of governors appointed Sandra Hurlong as the interim president of the foundation.
 From the estate of Jan Hakemulder, an endowment was established to fund the institution.
-In August 2009, the IOUF announced Dr. Hurlong as the appointed President.
-Under her direction, the Foundation shifted its focus to graduate dual degrees programs exclusively.
+In August 2009, the IOUF announced Dr. Hurlong as the appointed president.
+Under her direction, the foundation shifted its focus to graduate dual degrees programs exclusively.

 In October 2011, IOUF signed an academic co-operation agreement with the Universidad Azteca (UAzteca).
 According to the agreement upon successful completion of the program, IOUF PhD students will be awarded an international double degree offered jointly by the Universidad Azteca and its partner, the Universidad Central de Nicaragua (UCN).

 Professional memberships

 The Intercultural Open University Foundation is a member of: